oliyh/martian/README.md

 ## Features
 - Bootstrap an instance from just a Swagger url
 - Modular with support for `clj-http` and `httpkit` (Clojure) and `cljs-http` (ClojureScript)
+- Build urls and request maps from code or generate and perform the request, returning the response
 - Explore an API from your REPL
 - Extensible via interceptor pattern
 - Negotiates the most efficient content-type and handles serialisation and deserialisation including `transit`, `edn` and `json`